JakobHavtorn/vari/experiments/experiments_log.md

 # Experiment log

+## Extra layers on Hierarchical VAE for Spirals

+- 3 Layers has classes are not completely separated in z3
+- 4 layers has trouble activating z3 and z4.

 ## 21/01 Moons/Spirals

 | ID   | Model | Model                          | Data    | KL      | IW   | ELBO (IW=1000)      |